 - Assume the role of a health care team member.

 - Demonstrate problem solving skills in client care (measure, calculate, reason, prioritize and synthesize data).

 - Address problems or questions to the appropriate person at the appropriate time.

 - Follow policies and procedures required by clinical and academic settings.

 Acceptance into the CNA Program is by an application process.

 Fall applications for the Rocklin Campus will be accepted May 1 through May 31.
-Please note the Nevada County Campus will not offer a CNA Program in the Fall.
+The Nevada County Campus will not offer a CNA Program in fall.

 Spring applications for the Rocklin Campus and Nevada County Campus will be accepted October 1 through October 31.